 ClearCorrect has a few different pricing models, and you can choose the most cost-effective one for your condition.

-These plans are similar to Invisalign’s Express and Limited models, which cost less than their standard treatment and are best suited for mild cases.
+These plans are similar to Invisalign Express, which costs less than their standard treatment and is best suited for mild cases.
 At-home aligners usually just have one pricing option.

 Many dentists offer payment plans or financing for ClearCorrect, but they often require a credit check.

 Like Invisalign, your dentist will likely offer a financing or payment plan for ClearCorrect.
-ClearCorrect itself partners with CareCredit to make financing more accessible to patients, and your dentist may have other plans too.
 These plans allow you to stretch out the cost of treatment over time.
 However, they typically require a down payment and a credit check, so if your credit is an issue, you may not be approved.
-That’s why it’s nice that some at-home aligner treatments — specifically Byte, AlignerCo, and SmileDirectClub — provide in-house financing plans that don’t require a credit check.
+That’s why it’s nice that some at-home aligner treatments — specifically Byte, AlignerCo, NewSmile, and SmileDirectClub — provide in-house financing plans that don’t require a credit check.

 Interest rates for financing programs can also be pretty hefty, especially if your credit is below average.
 To get a better sense of your options, compare dentists and their financing programs to make treatment more budget-friendly.